-We are an active chapter, and offer many activities and resources, including our annual contest rewarding Excellence in Journalism, an online job bank; mentoring; assistance with the reporters’ shield law; and advocacy for the First Amendment, open public records and open public archives.
-If you have ideas for public programs and would like to join us to make them a reality, email our president, Miriam Ascarelli, at firstname.lastname@example.org.
+We are an active chapter.
+In addition to workshops and other public events, our work includes organizing an annual contest rewarding excellence in journalism; mentoring; assistance with the reporters’ shield law; and advocacy for the First Amendment, open public records and open public archives.
+If you have ideas for public programs and would like to join us to make them a reality, email our president, John Ensslin, at email@example.com.

-- Upcoming: June 2017 — annual Excellence in Journalism Awards brunch; Bruce Rosen, who represented Trentonian reporter Isaac Avilucea in his First Amendment case is our keynote speaker; Doug Doyle, news director of WBGO, Newark’s public radio station, is our master of ceremonies.
+- June 2017: annual Excellence in Journalism Awards brunch; Bruce Rosen, who represented Trentonian reporter Isaac Avilucea in his First Amendment case was our keynote speaker; Doug Doyle, news director of WBGO, Newark’s public radio station, was master of ceremonies.